doclet/doclet.github.com/README.md

 Usage
 -----

 Generally a Java documentation is created with the *javadoc* tool (and its default doclet) that comes along with the Java JRE/JDK installation.
-To create a Java documentation with a doclet other than the default doclet you have specify the doclet with the `-docletpath` and `-doclet` parameters of the *javadoc* tool :
+To create a Java documentation with a doclet other than the default doclet you have to specify the doclet with the `-docletpath` and `-doclet` parameters of the *javadoc* tool :

 	javadoc -docletpath <path to doclet .jar file> -doclet <doclet class name>